zhumeisongsong/timeline-resume/src/index.md

 | Birth   | 1990/08/29                |
 | Address | Yokohama, Kanagawa, Japan |

-## 🌱 Brief Introduction

-I began self-learning web development technologies during college, and after graduation, I worked as a landscape architect.
-However, I also pursued my passion for web development through side projects, creating websites for various companies.

-In October 2014, I joined **Monstarlab Chengdu** as a full-time **Front-End Engineer**.
-There, I taught myself React and introduced the front-end and back-end separation architecture, significantly improving team efficiency and system scalability.

-By March 2016, I was promoted to **Front-End Tech Lead**, where I took responsibility for enhancing the front-end quality across all company projects.
-My efforts focused on improving code quality, doing technical investigations for new projects, and implementing best practices that improved the overall development process.

-In December 2018, I moved to Japan and continued my career at **Monstarlab Japan**, where I further expanded my skills in an international setting.
+## 👩🏼‍💻 Engineering Experience

+:::details Software Engineer @[Atrae](https://atrae.co.jp/) (2021/12 ~ · 3 yrs+)

 In December 2021, I joined **Atrae** as a **Software Engineer** on the **Wevox** product team.
-In this role, I not only focused on front-end development but also participated in all stages of the product development cycle—from gathering user requirements to product design and system development.
+In this role, I not only focused on front-end development but also participated in back-end development.
+I am actively dealing with technical debts while developing new features.

-## 👩🏼‍💻 Engineering Experience

-:::details Software Engineer @[Atrae](https://atrae.co.jp/) (2021/12 ~ · 3 yrs)

-[Wevox](https://get.wevox.io/) is a B2B web service.
+[Wevox](https://get.wevox.io/) is a toB SaaS web service.
 It's a platform aimed at enhancing organizational capabilities.
 More than 3,390 organizations have implemented Wevox, and the total number of responses exceeds 283.5 million.

-:sparkles: Product: Workflow :sparkles:
+🌱 Project: Workflow

 ```